Let Oomnitza be your single source of truth!

 https://myteam.slack.com/archives/[channelid].

-- In the API block window, click the Advanced Mode button located in the upper right of the window.
+- In the API block window, click Advanced Mode.

-- Select the Body tab.
+- Click the Body tab.
 Modify, update or add fields that will be used in the request payload.
 For information on the fields that are permitted in the request payload, see Slack API documentation: Invite user.

-The following User scope is required for the Send message preset: admin.users:write
+The following scope is required: admin.users:write

 .
-For further information, see Slack API documentation: admin.users.invite.
+See Slack API documentation: admin.users.invite.

-Using the Invite user to channel preset
+Invite user to channel

-The Invite user to channel preset enables you to invite a new user to a channel within your Slack SaaS.
-When you select this preset the following information is required:
+Invite a new user to a channel in your Slack SaaS.
+When you select this preset, the following information is required:

-The following Bot scopes are required for the Send message preset:channels:manage
+The following Bot scopes are required:channels:manage

 groups:write